-Where tribal funds are involved and except where Indian preference is required or where otherwise prohibited by applicable law, the following priorities shall be applied as required by section 5.1.102 of this Ordinance.
+Where tribal funds are involved and except where Indian preference is required, or where tribal preference is otherwise prohibited by applicable law, the following priorities shall be applied as required by § 5.1.102 of this Ordinance.

-- (1) Qualified enrolled member of the Hannahville Indian Community. - (2) Qualified legally married Indian spouse of an enrolled member of the Hannahville Indian Community. - (3) Qualified descendent of an enrolled member of the Hannahville Indian Community who is eligible for federally contracted program services because of his or her status as an Indian through BIA or IHS Self-Determination Act programs or other federal programs. - (4) Qualified Indian enrolled in another federally recognized Indian tribe. - (5) Qualified descendent of an Indian enrolled in another tribe who is eligible for federally contracted program services because of his or her status as an Indian_through BIA or IHS Self-Determination Act programs or other federal programs.

-- (6) Qualified members of State-recognized Tribes in the State of Michigan. - (7) Qualified Non-Indian.
+- (1) Qualified enrolled member of the Hannahville Indian Community. - (2) Qualified descendent of an enrolled member of the Hannahville Indian Community who is eligible for federally contracted program services because of his or her status as an Indian through BIA or IHS Self-Determination Act programs or other federal programs. - (3) Qualified legally married Indian spouse of an enrolled member of the Hannahville Indian Community. - (4) Qualified Indian enrolled in another federally recognized Indian tribe. - (5) Qualified descendent of an Indian enrolled in another tribe who is eligible for federally contracted program services because of his or her status as an Indian through BIA or IHS Self-Determination Act programs or other federal programs. - (6) Qualified members of State-recognized Tribes in the State of Michigan. - (7) Qualified Non-Indian.

-5.1.106 Application of Priorities and Construction.
+5.1.107 Application of Priorities and Construction